LukaShvangiradze/FoPProject/CONTRIBUTIONS.md

  1. Branches that were used for testing functions.
  2. Initiated the compiled Algorithms file.
  3. Finalized the CONTRIBUTIONS.md, and comments of the code.
- 4. Created and finalized ishandlewhile function, handlea, handleprintbetter functions.
+ 4. Created and finalized ishandlewhile, handlea, handleprintbetter functions.
  5. Edited errors.

 #### Sandro Kapanadze